apache/apisix/docs/en/latest/aws.md

 # limitations under the License.
 #
 -->

-# Running APISIX in AWS with AWS CDK

 [APISIX](https://github.com/apache/apisix) is a cloud-native microservices API gateway, delivering the ultimate performance, security, open source and scalable platform for all your APIs and microservices.